ManifestWebDesign/PubSub-PHP/README.md

 PubSub::publish('my_event', 'Hello world');  // echo 'Hello world'
 ```

-Removing a Single Callback from a PubSub:
+Removing a Single Callback from an Event:
 ---------------------------------------
 PubSub internally creates unique ids for callbacks, so they can be removed
 ```php